TalimaVale/teamTALIMA_theGAME/DesiredArtAssets.md

 * Crate
 * Door (seperate model so we can animate/interact with it)
 * Shopkeeper
-  -WIP by MrBodeci
+  * WIP by MrBodeci
-* Player Character (needs to be customizable and animated) -WIP by teammate
+* Player Character (needs to be customizable and animated)
+  * WIP by teammate